• Skip to main content

 • Baking powder.
 Leavening agents are necessary to give cookies rise and create a lighter texture, but baking soda can cause cookies to spread.
 Baking powder adds the lift and texture we want without the spread.

-• Powdered sugar, as needed.
-If the dough sticks when rolling, dust the parchment with a little powdered sugar.
-It works just as well as flour to prevent sticking but keeps from adding too much flour to the dough, which can make it dry or taste like flour.
+• Powdered sugar or flour, as needed.
+If the dough sticks when rolling, dust the parchment with a little powdered sugar or flour.
 Note that powdered sugar can give the tops of the cookies a slight crackle appearance.
-I don't mind because they are covered with icing anyway.
-You can also use a little flour if you think this will bother you.

 butter sugar mixture in a white bowl.

-Step 1: Cream the butter and sugar with a stand or hand mixer at medium-high speed until light and fluffy, 2-3 minutes.
-Beat in the egg until completely combined, then the vanilla and almond extract.
+Step 1: Cream the butter and sugar with a hand or stand mixer at medium-high speed until light and fluffy, 2-3 minutes.
+Beat in the egg, then the vanilla and almond extract.

 no spread cut out cookie dough in a white bowl.

-Step 2: Sift in the dry ingredients (or whisk flour mixture in a separate bowl before adding).
+Step 2: Sift in the dry ingredients (or whisk flour mixture in a separate bowl).
 Mix on low speed just until the dough comes together.
 Do not overmix.

 rolling pin rolling no spread cookie dough between two sheets of parchment paper.